Causes of Erectile Dysfunction in Men

 Nervous system control and reflexes

 The autonomic and somatic nerves trigger and maintain erection through parasympathetic signals and sensory feedback.
-Spinal cord injuries, neuropathy from diabetes, and certain surgeries interrupt these circuits, and clinicians often cite these neurological failures among Causes of Erectile Dysfunction in Men when evaluating a patient.
+Spinal cord injuries, neuropathy from diabetes, and certain surgeries interrupt these circuits, and clinicians often cite these neurological failures as common causes when evaluating a patient.

 Hormonal influences and libido